-This course introduces the student to the basic concepts of writing effective and concise reports, highlighting communication and public relations skills.
-An analysis of court appearances and document preparation.
+This course introduces the student to the basic concepts of writing effective and concise reports, highlighting communication and public relations skills. course work includes an analysis of court appearances and document preparation.
 Spring, odd-numbered years.

 CJ 380 - Forensics and Crime Scene Investigations